Antispam protection

 example.muni.cz

-.
-There are two levels of whitelist - global (maintained by CVT, valid for all users of Anxur or Aise) and user (valid for incoming mail of a particular user).
-At FI, the whitelist is implemented using the SpamAssassin program (see below).
-You can define your whitelist by adding any number of lines of the following shape to the file
+domain.
+There are two levels of whitelist - global (maintained by CVT, valid for all email users on Anxur or Aise) and user (valid for incoming mail of a specific user).
+On FI, the whitelist is implemented using the SpamAssassin program (see below).
+You can define your whitelist by adding any number of lines of the following form to the

 ~/.spamassassin/user_prefs